chgwyellow/sql_journey/note/date_time.md

 ### HOUR

-It returns the hour of time.
+Returns the hour component of a time value.

 ```sql
 SELECT birthtime, HOUR(birthtime) FROM people;